Projects-Thomas470/Bag-of-Words/README.md

 # Bag-of-Words
-About Algorithm that implements a parser to validate propositional logic expressions.
+Algorithm that implements a parser to validate propositional logic expressions.